 Truck Pivots are finally receiving the attention that they deserve in the skateboarding world.
 Their effect and contribution to the overall feel and control cannot be overstated so let’s take a look at what they do and why they are important.

-For the sake of this article, let’s establish two categories of pivots, two categories of trucks and two types of pivots: Trucks can be categorized into two broad classifications, reverse king pin (RKP) such as Aera, Caliber, PNL Strummers, Buzzed Beefcake, Paris and traditional king pin (TKP) such as Independent, Theeves, Gullwing Chargers, Ace and Krux.
+For the sake of this article, let’s establish two categories of Pivots, two categories of Trucks and two types of Pivots: Trucks can be categorized into two broad classifications, reverse king pin (RKP) such as Aera, Caliber, PNL Strummers, Buzzed Beefcake, Paris and traditional king pin (TKP) such as Independent, Theeves, Ace and Krux.

 Pivots in Action

 Depending on a Truck’s design, Pivots can be used to accomplish several things.
 They are used for the obvious - to provide a pivot point for turning - and they can also provide an end point and act as “thrust” bearing, keeping the king pin centered in the hanger.
 Without an end point, all the responsibility for positioning the king pin in the center of the bushing seat now falls on the bushings, so the lack of a pivot end point front loads the bushings to support the hanger position.